Toastmasters: Your Leadership MBA

 Your Investment

-I bet you’ll appreciate that you won’t need $120,000. $90 (a cost of annual membership) might be just enough.
-Even though, you might want to add some extra club-specific costs and possibly a book on public speaking or two.
+I bet you’ll appreciate that you won’t need $120,000. $90 (the annual membership cost) might be just enough, even though you might want to add some extra club-specific costs and possibly a book on public speaking or two.

-What follows is a guide on how you can approach your Toastmasters MBA year, broken down into four quarters.
+Following is a guide on approaching your Toastmasters MBA year, broken down into four quarters.
 You don’t need to do them entirely in sequence – even though I ordered them in a way that makes the most sense.

 Let’s get started!